Renting in Berkeley

 Tenant screening and application fee limits

-Landlords can charge prospective tenants a screening or application fee, but there are limits to how much and to how the money can be used.
-Landlords can only use screening fees to get a consumer credit report.
-Prospective tenants should receive a copy of their credit report, a receipt showing the cost of the screening, and a refund of any unused portion of the fee.
+Landlords can charge prospective tenants a screening or application fee, but there are limits to how much.
+Prospective tenants should receive a copy of their credit report if the landlord obtained one, a receipt showing the cost of the screening, and a refund of any unused portion of the fee.
 For more information, including the current screening fee limit, see our Tenant Screening Fees page.

 Make sure you can afford the rent